 The fee for claiming a position is the maker fee and is based on the volume tier that you are currently on.
 The currency that the fees will be deducted depends on if it is a long position or a short position.

 Using BTC/USD as an example:

 - For a BTC/USD short, claiming the position would result in crediting the USD value to your balance, i.e., the base price multiplied by the size of the position (sell size of the position).
-A 0.1% fee is assessed to the amount credited to your balance.
+A 0.1% fee is taken in BTC.

 - For a BTC/USD long, claiming the position would result in crediting the BTC to your balance.
-A 0.1% fee is taken in BTC, based on the amount received.
+A 0.1% fee is taken in USD.

 If you have any questions, please feel free to reach out to us at Bitfinex Support.
 We are happy to help!